Where am I?

 *Cleaning out the fridge after a power failure, I found three half-empty containers of anchovies.
 Because they magically migrate to the back of the fridge, every time I had needed some, I ended up opening a new jar, because the old ones were invisible.
 Not just invisible if I had looked for them, but so invisible that it never even occurred to me to look for them.

 Even more true with your thoughts.
 If you don’t know to look for it, if you don’t believe it’s there, it might as well be deleted.
-It’s worth putting in regular effort to remind ourselves of what we’ve already know and how it has served us in the past.*
+It’s worth putting in regular effort to remind ourselves of what we’ve already known and how it has served us in the past.*

 Are you doing this outside of work?
 How do you have time.